CptAlessio/dependency-monitor/README.md

 ```

-## How scan multiple projects
-Add repos names to repositories.txt
+## Automation (Batch scan)
+Use batch scan if you need to scan two or more repos.
+Add the repository name to `repositories.txt` file.
+One line, one repository.

 Start dependency-monitor using `-batchscan` mode as follows: